UMP 75x25 [M10x3] GW F200 PLATINIUM / N52 - search holder

 Apart from immense strength, neodymium magnets have the following advantages:

-- Wide application in modern technologies – are used in hard drives, electric drive mechanisms, medical equipment and very advanced devices.
+- Key role in the industry of new technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.

 Disadvantages of neodymium magnets: